port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

       ...
   ```

-- The `kind` key is a specifier for a Pagerduty object:
+- The `kind` key is a specifier for a PagerDuty object:

   ```yaml showLineNumbers
     resources: